spectrocloud/librarium/content/docs/04.5-devx/07-sandbox-clusters/00-pause-restore-virtual-clusters.md

 * A Running [Palette Virtual Cluster](/devx/sandbox-clusters#createyoursandboxcluster:).

-#  How to Pause and Resume your Palette Virtual Cluster
+#  Pause and Resume a Palette Virtual Cluster

 Invoke the pause and resume operations from the Palette Console.